 Robert Mitchell founded Bromley Mindfulness in 2013.
-Since then, he has taught over 5,000 students at classes, courses, retreats and workshops.
-Over 600 students have graduated from the Bromley Mindfulness 6-week Mindfulness-Based Resilience course.
-Robert teaches the general public and organisations, global, national
+Since then, he has taught mindfulness and meditation to tens of thousands of students online and in-person at classes, courses, retreats and workshops for both the public and organisations.

 Bromley Mindfulness is the most established mindfulness training organisation in Bromley, Beckenham, and the surrounding areas.